Skoda Kodiaq review - Interior, design and technology

 Inside, the design is a mixture of familiarity and new.
 The wood-like inlays covering the dash won’t be to all tastes, but they do make the Kodiaq feel more upmarket than something like a Nissan X-Trail.
-There’s a chunky centre console with just the right amount of buttons and switches, while the focal point on higher spec models is the new eight-inch Bolero touchscreen with a glossy black fascia and touch-sensitive buttons.
-The design is a step on from the Superb’s.
+There’s a chunky centre console with just the right amount of buttons and switches, while the focal point on higher-spec models is the 9.2-inch touchscreen with a glossy black fascia and touch-sensitive buttons.

-While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on all but the vRS model, on which it comes fitted as standard.
-Heated, electrically adjustable Alcantara sports seats are fitted to the Sportline, while vRS models receive microsuede seats with red stitching.
+While the standard dials are crisp enough, VW Group’s Virtual Cockpit is available as an optional extra on SE L versions and above.
+Heated, electrically-adjustable Alcantara sports seats are fitted to the Sportline cars, while Laurin & Klement models receive leather upholstery.

 Quality, in general, is good.
 In fact, the Kodiaq isn’t far off the level of upmarket sheen found in higher-end VW models now.
 Plastics are largely solid and plush throughout, while details like fabric-lined door bins and soft-touch materials help to make you forget that the Kodiaq is considerably cheaper than something like a Land Rover Discovery Sport.
 The layout is thoughtful and intuitive, with clearly labelled buttons and touchscreen functions all where you expect them to be.

 Technology is another area where the Kodiaq stands head-and-shoulders above rivals.
 SE models get an eight-inch touchscreen display as standard, while SE L models and above get a 9.2-inch system.